 Looking for an audio interface that delivers the BEST sound fidelity without noise and distortion?

-Well, the RME Audio Interface is the answer.
+Well, the RME Audio Interface is what you’ve been looking for!

-Out of all the best audio interfaces for MAC, we super love this one because of its BUILD.
+Out of all the best audio interfaces for MAC, I super love this one because of its BUILD.
 From the looks itself, the build quality is 10/10.

 Aside from reliable audio circuits, drivers, and mechanics, the RME is designed with energy-saving technologies, which means you don’t need to plug this into an external supply.